 Queen's Counsel Nomination Process

-The 2015 process is now closed.
+The 2020 nomination process is now closed.
 QC recipients will be announced in the near future.
-The nomination process will commence in September 2016.
+The nomination process will commence in 2021.

-Every year, the Attorney General sends a call for nominations letter to the judiciary, the Law Society of B.C., the B.C.
-Branch of the Canadian Bar Association and the Trial Lawyers Association.
+Every year, the Attorney General sends a call for nominations letter to the judiciary, the Law Society of British Columbia, the Canadian Bar Association, B.C.
+Branch and the Trial Lawyers Association.

 Anyone, outside of an immediate family member or candidates themselves, can make a nomination by filling out an online application form.